iltommi/qdb-documentation/source/api/c.rst

     If the entry does not exist, the function will fail and return ``qdb_e_alias_not_found``.

     The function will allocate a buffer large enough to hold the entry's content.
-This buffer must be released by the caller with a call to :c:func:`qdb_close`.
+This buffer must be released by the caller with a call to :c:func:`qdb_free_buffer`.

     The handle must be initialized (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`) and the connection established (see :c:func:`qdb_connect`).